camptocamp/georchestra-docker-images/README.md

 2. Change the workflow name: `name:`.
 3. Adapt the paths in `push.paths`.
 4. For the step `docker_build`, adapt every parameter to the project name.
-5. Set a version for the Docker image in `VERSION:`

-# Explanation about the workflows with a schedule.
-These workflows will be rebuilt every X time (`0 0 1 * *` for most of them).

-They will fetch the latest version for the version specified in the Dockerfile for `FROM:`.

-This allows to keep up to date Docker images.